-In the Oakland-Stockton area of California, a woman successfully sued FedEx (reference: www.insidebayarea.com/search/ci_5667745) to an award of $3 million for sexual harassment, although the company appealed the decision.
+In the Oakland-Stockton area of California, a woman successfully sued FedEx (reference: www.insidebayarea.com/search/ci_5667745) for an award of $3 million for sexual harassment, although the company appealed the decision.

 The company website presents information in its Careers sections about company dedication to diversity of all types, which suggests a proactive anti-sexual harassment policy and training program.
 However, lawsuits have continued to arise over sexual harassment and racial discrimination.

 Famous people in public and private sectors have been exposed in the media as having applied possible sexual harassment techniques to other workers.
-These include Justice Clarence Thomas, the US Navy (Tailhook Conventions), David Letterman, Bill Clinton, and HP's Mark Hurd.
+These include Justice Clarence Thomas, the U.S. Navy (Tailhook Conventions), David Letterman, Bill Clinton, and Hewlett-Packard's Mark Hurd.

 However, sexual harassment news has extended into the nation's schoolrooms as well, where a number of female teachers have engaged in sex with middle school boys (although male teachers and female students and other combinations have been found and tried).

 The 2010 case of sexual harassment allegations in HP was found comparatively quickly, dug out by research into other allegations spanning activities from 2007-2009.
 Thus, it seems HP may be more proactive in this arena than some other companies.